sensible-hq/sensible-docs/readme-sync/v0/welcome/1000 - quickstart.md

 **Alternative 1: Document Range method**

 You can use the [Document Range](doc:document-range) method to extract the policy period.
-This method extracts multiple lines of text after an anchor.
+This method extracts succeeding lines of text after an anchor.
 You need to configure some optional parameters, because the Document Range method by default discards anchor lines.
 Since the date range is part of the anchor line (the line containing `"policy period"`), you need to specify to:

 - include the anchor with `"includeAnchor": true`
 - filter out unwanted text in the anchor (the words "Policy period") with a Word Filters parameter.